 \subsection{Stable Diffusion Training}

 As described in Sec.~\ref{sec:overview}, the original SD's CLIP text encoder only encodes $75$ tokens, which cannot handle the entire MLLM's generation prompt.
 Moreover, the original SD is trained on brief captions, which cannot fully understand the generation prompts.
-Thus, we repeatedly use the VAE text encoder to encode all instances of $\mathbf{T}_{P}$ for SD.
+Thus, we repeatedly use the CLIP text encoder to encode all instances of $\mathbf{T}_{P}$ for SD.
 Besides, we train the T2I SD model and the inpainting SD model, respectively.
-For both generation and editing tasks, the generation prompts of MLLM are detailed descriptions of images.
-Therefore, during training, we can instruct MLLM to provide a detailed description $\mathbf{T}_{P}$ for images from the LAION-Aesthetics and MSCOCO datasets.
+For both generation and inpainting \& outpainting tasks, the generation prompts of MLLM are detailed descriptions of images.
+Therefore, during training, we can instruct MLLM to provide a detailed description $\mathbf{T}_{P}$ for images from the LAION-Aesthetics~\cite{laion5b} and MSCOCO datasets.
 Subsequently, $\mathbf{T}_{P}$ is fed into T2I SD or inpainting SD for joint training.
 Notably, we only optimize the SD unet while freezing the parameters of other networks.
-To accelerate the training process, we record the prompt $\mathbf{T}_P$ of MLLM to avoid redundant calculations.
-The model is trained using SD loss: where $\mathbf{Z}_t=\sqrt{\overline{\alpha_t}} \mathbf{Z}_0+\sqrt{1-\overline{\alpha_t}} \epsilon$ represents the noised feature map at timestep $t$.
+To accelerate the training, we record the prompt $\mathbf{T}_P$ of MLLM to avoid redundant calculations.
+The model is trained using SD loss (Eq.~\ref{eq:sd_loss}).
+For instruction-based editing, we directly adopt the pre-trained T2I SD model. where $\mathbf{Z}_t=\sqrt{\overline{\alpha_t}} \mathbf{Z}_0+\sqrt{1-\overline{\alpha_t}} \epsilon$ represents the noised feature map at timestep $t$.
 Ground truth images are encoded into latent space to derive $\mathbf{Z}_0$.
 Here, $\epsilon \in \mathcal{N}(0, \mathbf{I})$ represents Gaussian noise, and $\epsilon_\theta$ refers to the SD unet. $\mathbf{C}$ indicates the conditional information.
 For T2I generation, $\mathbf{C}$ is $\mathbf{T}_{P}$.
 For inpainting and outpainting, $\mathbf{C}$ contains $\mathbf{T}_{P}$, the mask, and the VAE-encoded masked image.